oddlyshapedfn/YouCompleteReLM/README.md

 # YouCompleteReLM
-Generate DSP Corpus style messages with decoder style LMs
+Text completion model to generate DSP Corpus style messages with decoder style LMs

 # Installation
 ```
 pip install transformers datasets accelerate deepspeed
 ```
-If training, the default configuration assumes you have an RTX 30-series or newer.
-If not, you will need to tweak certain parameters in train.py, such toggling bf16 or tf32.
+If training your own weights, the default configuration assumes you have an RTX 30-series or newer.
+If you have a different GPU, you will need to tweak certain parameters in train.py, such as toggling bf16 or tf32.

 Training assumes you're using Linux.
-It may be possible to train in WSL, but `deepspeed` may need some manual patches, and WSL will probably need to be configured to allow significantly more memory in its VM.
+It may be possible to train in WSL, but `deepspeed` will likely need some manual patches, and WSL will need to be configured to allow significantly more memory in its VM.

 # Training